Chess with different armies: All-Around Allstars (Ralph Betza)

 This army is made of one piece from each of the main armies.
 Out of the 12 eligible combinations, as the FAD from the Colorbound Clobberers is considered too strong for a Bishop equivalent and the Cardinal from the same army too weak for a Queen equivalent, Ralph Betza considers the following to be the "official" all-star team.
-The rooks, knights, bishops, and queen are replaced by the following pieces:
+The rooks, knights, and queen are replaced by the following pieces:

+There is another All-Around Allstars army by Ralph Betza.
+In this setup the restriction that an eligible piece must play in one of the four official armies is lifted and the Forward FIDEs and the Meticulous Mashers are also included.
+It has the following setup:

 Amazon Army (Ralph Betza)

-In this army, rooks and queen are replaced by the following pieces:
+In this army, the rooks and queen are replaced by the following pieces:

 Cylindrical Cinders (Ralph Betza)

 The rooks, knights, bishops, and queen are replaced by the following pieces:

 Fighting Fizzies (Peter Aronson)

 In this army, the left rook, the right rook, knights, bishops, and queen are replaced by the following pieces:

 Avian Airforce (Ralph Betza)

 In this army, the rooks, knights, bishops, and queen are replaced by the following pieces: